polym8th/Harvest/README.md

 ## About

-Harvest is a platform for content creators who are passionate about sharing the best local finds in Brighton and the surrounding areas.
+Harvest is a platform for content creators, interested in sharing their best local finds in Brighton and the surrounding areas.
 It enables users to share local insights, discover unique experiences, and contribute to a growing community of culture enthusiasts.
 It provides features for users to sign up to the platform to add articles and related events that are happening in Brighton and parts of East Sussex.

 ### Target Users